hugemenace/resonate/docs/sound-manager.md

 #### Step 1

-Add a new **SoundBank** node into your scene.
+Add a new **SoundBank** node to your scene.

 ![SoundBankNode](images/add-sound-bank-node.jpg)

 #### Step 2

-Set the label for your new **SoundBank**.
-SoundBanks are flexible in that they allow you to group your sounds however you want.
+Set the label for your new **SoundBank**. **SoundBanks** are flexible in that they allow you to group your sounds however you want.
 The label in this case is the group name.
 Example labels could be "player", "UI", "gunshots", etc. The name you provide here is what you will use when calling the play or instance functions from your script(s).

 ![SoundBankNode](images/set-soundbank-label.jpg)